Generic Name and Formulations:

 Indications for RAVICTI:

-Chronic management of patients ≥2 months of age with urea cycle disorders (UCDs) who cannot be managed by dietary protein restriction and/or amino acid supplementation alone.
+Chronic management of patients with urea cycle disorders (UCDs) who cannot be managed by dietary protein restriction and/or amino acid supplementation alone.
 Limitations of use: not for treatment of acute hyperammonemia in patients with UCDs.
 Safety and efficacy for the treatment of N-acetylglutamate synthase (NAGS) deficiency has not been established.

 Adults and Children:

-<2 months: contraindicated.
 Take with food or formula.
-Administer dose via oral syringe or dosing cup; may give by NG or gastrostomy tube: see full labeling.
-2 months to <2yrs: give in 3 or more equally divided doses, rounded to nearest 0.1mL. ≥2yrs: Give in 3 equally divided doses, rounded to nearest 0.5mL; max 17.5mL (19g) daily.
+Administer dose via oral syringe or dosing cup; may give by NG or gastrostomy tube: see full labeling. <2yrs: give in 3 or more equally divided doses, rounded to nearest 0.1mL. ≥2yrs: give in 3 equally divided doses, rounded to nearest 0.5mL.
+Max 17.5mL (19g) daily.
 Must be used with dietary protein restriction and, in some cases, dietary supplements (eg, essential amino acids, arginine, citrulline, protein-free calorie supplements).
 Phenylbutyrate-naïve: 4.5–11.2mL/m2/day (5–12.4g/m2/day); patients with some residual enzyme activity not adequately controlled with protein restrictions: 4.5mL/m2/day.
 To determine starting dose in treatment-naïve patients: consider the patient’s residual urea synthetic capacity, dietary protein requirements, and diet adherence.
 Switching from sodium phenylbutyrate: give dose that contains the same amount of phenylbutyric acid; convert as follows: Total daily dose of Ravicti (mL) = total daily dose of sodium phenylbutyrate tablets (g) X 0.86 or total daily dose of sodium phenylbutyrate powder (g) x 0.81.
 Moderate-to-severe hepatic impairment: start at the lower end of dosing range.
 Dose adjustment and monitoring: see full labeling.

 Monitor for signs/symptoms of neurotoxicity; reduce dose if occurs.
 Pancreatic insufficiency or intestinal malabsorption: closely monitor ammonia levels.
 Hepatic or renal impairment: monitor closely.
 Pregnancy.
 Nursing mothers: not recommended.